lambdaclass/concrete/docs/VALUE_MODEL.md

 - **Copy types** can be used multiple times and can be reassigned freely.
 Primitives, `&T`, raw pointers, and function pointers are always Copy.
 Structs and enums opt in with a `Copy` marker.
 - **Linear types** must be consumed exactly once.
 All structs and enums are linear by default.
 Branches must agree on consumption.
 Loops cannot consume linear variables from outer scope. **Linear variables cannot be reassigned** — one binding, one resource.
 Use a new binding instead.

+## Current Guarantee Boundary

+Today the language already relies on the checker to enforce the core ownership/borrow model:

+- no use-after-move for linear values
+- no forgotten linear values at scope exit
+- no mutable-vs-shared borrow conflicts in safe code
+- no borrow escape from borrow blocks
+- explicit cleanup instead of implicit destructors

+What is still being consolidated is the single public semantics document and theorem-like guarantee statement for the full safe-memory subset, especially around harder aliasing/reference edge cases.

 ## Borrowed String Literals